andrelgf1/beginner_tutorials/readme.md

 The publisher is the node talker, which will continually broadcast a message in to the  topic and the subscriber listener will receive this message.
 This project also creates a service inside talker(publishing) node to change the string being published  at the topic.
-The final task made by this work is creating a broadcast tf frame in the talker node, where it's frames are called talkWithFrame and World.
+The final task made by this work is creating a broadcast tf frame in the talker node, where it's frames are called /talk and /World.

 ## License